ConorPadraigMurphy/FYP/README.md

-This is the README for Rohan and Conors Final Year Project
+This is the README for Rohan and Conor's Final Year Project

 ## Project Kanban + Gantt Chart